TL;DR

 When this is the right job for AI

-- You have real metrics or qualitative outcomes for the bullet — not “felt productive.”
+- You have a real metric or qualitative outcome for the bullet — not “felt productive.”

 - You have the JD text in front of you, not just the company name.

-- You’re rewriting 5-15 bullets, not 50 — AI is for surgical edits, not bulk regeneration.
+- You’re rewriting 5-15 bullets, not 50.
+AI is for surgical edits, not bulk regeneration of a whole resume into one robotic voice.

 What to feed the AI

-- Target JD excerpt — the 2-3 sentences closest to your work, not the whole JD
+- Target JD excerpt — the 2-3 sentences closest to your actual work, not the whole posting.
+The model copies whatever nouns it sees; give it the right ones.

-- Role level — IC, senior IC, manager, director — verb choice differs
+- Role level — IC, senior IC, manager, director.
+Verb choice differs: an IC “built,” a manager “scaled.”

 Below is my current bullet + target JD excerpt + real outcome.